mythri-sathyan/Assignment/README.md

    not be trusted.
 Tap YES to accept the certificate and complete your account setup.
    After connecting to the ownCloud Server, the files are synchronized between the ownCloud Server and your mobile device.
-   For more information, see https://doc.owncloud.org/desktop/latest/
+   For more information, see [https://doc.owncloud.org/ios/ios_app.html](https://doc.owncloud.org/ios/ios_app.html) and [https://doc.owncloud.org/android/android_app.html](https://doc.owncloud.org/android/android_app.html)